 Major in Biology Secondary Education

-Share your passion for the human and natural world with middle and high school students when you major in Biology Secondary Education.
+Share your passion for the human and natural world with students in grades 7-12 when you major in Biology Secondary Education.

 Classes for Biology Secondary Education Majors

 Throughout the program, you will take both basic and advanced Biology classes, as well as courses in Chemistry and Physics.
 Your education courses will also make up a large part of this program, providing you with the theories and skills needed in the classroom.
 Some of the classes that you will take include:

 - BIO 112 – Principles of Evolution, Ecology, and Diversity of Life